pscanf/baucis/README.md

 ## Features

- * Easy for beginners, easy to scale, yet flexible enough in the long term to be extended to solve complex use cases.
  * Automatically build controllers from your Mongoose schemata, then easily configure them.
  * Built on Express 4 so adding custom middleware is a snap.
 Compatible with existing Express middleware.
  * Fully takes advantage of Node.js streaming to nimbly process large datasets.
  * Implements the HTTP specification according to the [RFC 7231](http://tools.ietf.org/rfcmarkup/7231), etc.
- * Maintainable and approachable for most devs because it is based on popular open source technologies.
  * Widely compatible with a variety of front end frameworks.
  * Perform rich queries of the API using an expressive JSON syntax via query string.
  * Supports geolocation and full text search.